jcrachael/taskfox/README.md

 * package with webpack

 ### UI views

 * header & sidebar (on all pages)
-    * logo & app name
-    * nav links to Dashboard, Projects and Tasks views
-    * links for New task and New project
-* Dashboard view:
+* Dashboard view
-    * card: total number of todos, number of overdue todos > click to view Tasks view
-    * card: total number of projects > click to view Projects view
+* Projects view
-    * card: 4 most recent projects
-    * card: 4 most recent tasks
-* projects view
-    * card for each project with list of todos in the project > click 'Expand' to view that project view
-* project view:
-    * card with title, date created, description, list of todos,and buttons to:
+    * card for each Project with title, date created, description, list of todos,and buttons to:
         * mark all todos complete
         * edit project
         * delete project
-* todos view
+* Tasks view
-    * table list all todos and their properties with option to click on todo to expand the todo view with buttons to edit/delete the todo

 ### Pseudocode